shreeca/Greetr/README.md

 * [jQuery](https://github.com/jquery/jquery) - jQuery is a JavaScript library designed to simplify HTML DOM tree traversal and manipulation, as well as event handling, CSS animation, and Ajax.

-And of course Greetr itself is open source with a [public repository][dill] -> on GitHub.
+And of course Greetr itself is open source with a [public repository][Greetr] -> on GitHub.

 ### Installation
 Download compressed folder from GitHub or clone directly.